 George’s professional career started with Llandovery in 2010, a feeder club for Scarlets whom he joined 2010.
-During his three years with Scarlets, George scored 14 tries for the West Wales region before joining the Saints in the summer of 2013.
+During his three years with Scarlets, he scored 14 tries for the West Wales region before joining the Saints in the summer of 2013.

 His first season at the Saints ended with him helping the side win both the European Challenge Cup and the Aviva Premiership scoring seven tries in 15 Premiership appearances.

-Since exploding onto the international scene in 2010, George has amassed 60 caps, cementing his place in the starting XV.
+Since exploding onto the international scene in 2010, George has amassed over 90 caps, cementing his place in the starting XV.
 In addition to this, he has won three caps for the British and Irish Lions, scoring crucial tries in the first and third Tests as the Lions earned an historic Test series victory in 2013.

 George has broken multiple records.
 He became the first teenager to reach 10 Test tries, and had played 21 times for Wales before turning 20.
 His tries at the 2011 Rugby World Cup made him the youngest try scorer at a World Cup as Wales reached the semi-finals for the first time in over 20 years.